Return To Campus Plan

 Our mission is to glorify God by providing holistic health care in a competent, compassionate manner with Biblical principles of excellence, integrity, honesty, accountability and love.
 We are committed to empower and educate students to achieve wellness of body, mind, and spirit through self-care advice, medical intervention, spiritual challenge, and a nurturing environment.

-We do not bill health insurance for any service provided by us.
-We recommend that our students have a health insurance policy to cover costs for emergencies and non-covered services.
+We do not bill health insurance for any service provided by the clinic.
+We require that our students have a health insurance policy to cover costs for emergencies and non-covered services.
 Coverage should include providers and hospitals in the Nashville vicinity.
 A $500,000 limit per year is recommended with a reasonable deductible.

 Effective April 1, 2018, all new students must submit their health forms to Med+Proctor.
 Please see emails you have received for further instructions.
 It is required prior to class registration and incomplete accounts could cause a hold to go on your record until all pieces are complete.
 The account must also be completed and submitted with the following documentation to comply with the state of Tennessee's requirements.